Decentral-America/provider-cubensis/README.md

-# ProviderKeeper
+# ProviderCubensis

 [![npm](https://img.shields.io/npm/v/@decentralchain/provider-cubensis?color=blue&label=%40waves%2Fprovider-keeper&logo=npm)](https://www.npmjs.com/package/@decentralchain/provider-cubensis)

-ProviderKeeper implements a Signature Provider for [Signer](https://github.com/wavesplatform/signer) protocol library.
+ProviderCubensis implements a Signature Provider for [Signer](https://github.com/wavesplatform/signer) protocol library.

 ## How to use

-Check out [the readme of the main package](provider) on how to install and use ProviderKeeper.
+Check out [the readme of the main package](provider) on how to install and use ProviderCubensis.

 ## Workspaces

 - [provider](provider) - the main package package of this library

-- [test-app](test-app) - simple web app using ProviderKeeper for e2e tests
+- [test-app](test-app) - simple web app using ProviderCubensis for e2e tests

 ## How to build

-To build ProviderKeeper from the repository root you have to install `npm@>=7` and run
+To build ProviderCubensis from the repository root you have to install `npm@>=7` and run

 ```
 npm ci